Radon-Resistant Construction Basics and Techniques

-- See Building Radon Out pages 35-40 for more information.
+- See Building Radon Out (PDF) pages 35-40 for more information.

 - Plastic Sheeting or Vapor Retarder: Place heavy duty plastic sheeting (6 mil. polyethylene) or a vapor retarder on top of the gravel to prevent the soil gases from entering the house.
 The sheeting also keeps the concrete from clogging the gravel layer when the slab is poured.